Britain’s unorthodox deep geothermal plant

 The geothermal re-birth

 A renewed interest in renewable energy in the 2000s triggered a boom in new companies and startups looking to innovate the industry.
-Amongst them was Geothermal Engineering Ltd (GEL), which began working on the United Downs project in 2009 to re-explore deep geothermal power in Cornwall.
+Geothermal Engineering Ltd (GEL) began working on the United Downs project in 2009 to re-explore deep geothermal power in Cornwall.

-This is because granites are not naturally permeable, so water can only circulate easily in areas where the rock has been fractured by faults.
-In the Cornish geological context, these faulted zones are vertically shaped, which meant the water had to flow in this direction to gradually extract the heat from the rocks.
+This is because granites are not naturally permeable, so water can only circulate easily in areas where faults have fractured the rock.
+In the Cornish geological context, these faulted zones are vertically shaped, which meant the water had to flow in this direction to extract the heat from the rocks gradually.

 Bets are on